int19h/jbomohi/dict/tu'oi/comments.md

 Yes.
 But I am not sure whether or not it can be multiple.
 In any case, just throw in a {po'o} immediately after {ko'a} and you are good to go.

+## 2016-12-26T06:49:28Z — krtisfranks (comment 3118)

+{zi'o}

+I would like to note that {zi'o} cannot be used in place of {tu'oi} because that means that there is a version of the sentence in which the terbri is deleted such that the result is intended, or one is forming a set which has {zi'o} (the meaning, not the quoted word) as an element, which is essentially meaningless as far as I can tell.
+In any case, {zi'o} either directly fills or is an element of a set which fills a terbri; it is not modifying the connective, but instead the selbri.